seven1m/rpi-check-in-printer/README.md

-# Raspberry Pi as a Check-ins Printer Station
+# Raspberry Pi as a Check-Ins Printer Station

 This document outlines the steps I use to set up a Raspberry Pi as a Check-in Printer Station.
-That is, a "computer" that connects to a Dymo printer and accepts print jobs from [Planning Center Check-ins](https://planning.center/check-ins/download) running on a tablet, phone, or another computer.
+That is, a "computer" that connects to a Dymo printer and accepts print jobs from [Planning Center Check-Ins](https://planning.center/check-ins/download) running on a tablet, phone, or another computer.

 This repo also includes a script that modifies the Pi and installs software.